-The first time Machu Picchu pictures were taken was on July 24th, 1911, by Hiram Bingham, an American explorer searching for the Incas’ last capital.
+The first pictures of Machu Picchu were taken on July 24th, 1911, by Hiram Bingham, an American explorer searching for the Incas’ last capital.

 Bingham and his team spent the night before in Mandor, located 30 minutes from Aguas Calientes; they stayed at Melchor Arteaga’s house, a farmer from the area.
 He told the explorers that there were ruins at the top of the Mountain; Bingham asked Arteaga to take him the next day in the morning.